On this page

 Clinical features

-Mumps is an acute febrile disease characterised by swelling and tenderness of one or more of the salivary glands, usually the parotid and occasionally the sublingual or submaxillary glands.
+Mumps is an acute febrile disease that often has a prodrome of low-grade fever, malaise, headache and anorexia, followed by swelling and tenderness of one or more of the salivary glands, usually the parotid and occasionally the sublingual or submaxillary glands.

 Diagnosis